 Tawana Petty, Director, Detroit Community Technology Project Data Justice Program

 Tawana is a mother, social justice organizer, youth advocate, poet and author.
 She is intricately involved in water rights advocacy, data and digital rights and privacy education, and racial justice and equity work.
 She is Director of the Data Justice Program for Detroit Community Technology Project, co-leads Our Data Bodies, and is a convening member of the Detroit Digital Justice Coalition.
 She is a co-author of Our Data Bodies' Digital Defense Playbook and the report, A Critical Summary of Detroit's Project Green Light and Its Greater Context.
 Tawana is also a co-founder and editorial board member of Riverwise Magazine, a quarterly magazine which lifts up community stories by Detroit residents.

-BRIAN RAY, PROFESSOR OF LAW, DIRECTOR, CYBERSECURITY AND PRIVACY PROTECTION CENTER, IOTC CYBERSECURITY LIAISON, CLEVELAND-MARSHALL
+BRIAN RAY, PROFESSOR OF LAW, DIRECTOR, CYBERSECURITY AND PRIVACY PROTECTION CENTER, IOTC CYBERSECURITY LIAISON, CSU CLEVELAND-MARSHALL College of law

 Professor Brian Ray has extensive experience in information governance, cybersecurity and data privacy.
 He co-founded and directs the Center for Cybersecurity and Privacy Protection and edits the Center-sponsored SSRN Cybersecurity, Data Privacy and eDiscovery eJournal.
 Ray also co-founded the Cleveland eDiscovery, Data Security and Privacy Roundtable, an informal group of lawyers, judges and academics that meets monthly to discuss issues surrounding electronic discovery, cybersecurity and data privacy issues.